Western Wall & Ceiling Contractors Association

 DPR’s approach to safety centers on training, instilling and reinforcing safe behaviors throughout the company and entire project team, including owners, architects and subcontractors.
 We provide the tools and information people need to make informed decisions through detailed root-cause analysis and pre-task planning.
 The output is a robust, value-based safety program that looks upstream at leading indicators to produce exceptional downstream results:

-- Over the last three years, DPR’s OSHA recordable incident rate averaged 1.02, based on an average of more than 3.9 million total hours worked—making us one of the safest contractors in the country.
+- DPR’s recordable incident rate in 2017 was 1.33, based on nearly 10.8 million total hours worked—making us one of the safest contractors in the country.

 - Based on nearly 800 customer surveys, DPR ranked significantly higher in safety when customers were asked to compare us with their best previous contractor experience.